PragueDnew/praguednew.github.io/projects.md

 •	Researched and prototyped an E.V.A glove intended for future mars expeditions that can preserve the funtionality of a user's hand while minimizing injuries and discomfort ([url](https://yutingzhan.github.io/papers/Vanguard_Final_Paper.pdf))

+• Built our fisrt and subsequent revision of the E.V.A glove with traditional CAD softwares (Fusion 360 and Solidworks).

+• Be responsible foe the relative design with open-loop system.

 **February - June 2018**

 **Future Commuting: Modularity Car**